MP Estate Planning UK

 RiskEvidence to gatherImmediate action

-Beneficial clarityWills, beneficiary statements, income recordsAgree and document beneficial shares
+Beneficial clarityWills, trust deed, beneficiary statements, income recordsAgree and document beneficial shares in writing

-Trustee dutiesMinutes, correspondence, payments madeRecord trustee decisions and align actions with purposes
+Trustee dutiesMinutes, correspondence, payments madeRecord trustee decisions and align actions with the trust’s purposes

 A serene and professional illustration depicting a split ownership of property through a visualization of two distinct sectors of a house, gracefully divided down the center.
 The foreground features a sleek, modern table with legal documents, a pen, and a small potted plant, symbolizing partnership and trust.
 In the middle, the house is presented in an elegant architectural style, each side tailored to reflect diverse ownership: one side showcasing a warm, inviting color palette while the other side displays a more formal, neutral design.
 The background includes a lush garden, with clear blue skies, suggesting a sense of harmony and continuity.
 Soft, natural lighting illuminates the scene, enhancing the mood of professionalism and collaboration, viewed from a slightly elevated angle to capture the entirety of the property.
 Emphasize the concept of shared ownership without including any human figures.